The Massive Flat Space Limit of Cosmological Correlators: Introduction

-A powerful consistency condition frequently used in the bootstrap program is the so-called \textit{amplitude limit} of correlators.
-In perturbation theory, it has been demonstrated that as the \textit{total energy} of a perturbative graph approaches zero, resulting in a singularity, the correlator becomes proportional to the on-shell scattering amplitude associated with the same diagram in flat space \cite{Raju:2012zr, Pimentel:2012tw, Arkani-Hamed:2017fdk, Pajer:2020wxk, COT}.
+A powerful consistency condition in the bootstrap program is the so-called \textit{amplitude limit} of correlators.
+In perturbation theory, it has been demonstrated that as the \textit{total energy} of a perturbative graph approaches zero, the correlator becomes proportional to the on-shell scattering amplitude associated with the same diagram in flat space \cite{Raju:2012zr, Pimentel:2012tw, Arkani-Hamed:2017fdk, Pajer:2020wxk, COT}.

-In more detail, consider a generic in-in diagram contributing to the $n$-point function of a massless field in momentum space, as depicted in Figure \ref{masslessFSL}.
+In more detail, consider a generic in-in diagram contributing to the $n$-point function of a massless field in momentum space---Figure \ref{masslessFSL}.
 The blob in the figure represents an arbitrary structure of vertices and internal lines.
 This $n$-point function can be expressed as

 where $\bm{k}_i$ are the external momenta of the fields.
-Assuming the Bunch-Davies initial condition in the distant past, $F_n(\bm{k}_i)$ remains finite for all real-valued external kinematics, i.e., $\bm{k}_i \in \mathbb{R}^3$.
-However, upon analytic continuation as a function of $k_i = |\bm{k}_i|$ (also referred to as the external energies\footnote{Although energy is not conserved in an expanding background, the terminology remains useful when considering the flat-space limit, where time-translation symmetry is approximately restored, allowing a comoving energy to be assigned to each mode.}), $F_n(\bm{k}_i)$ exhibits a distinct type of singularity.
+Assuming the Bunch-Davies initial condition, $F_n(\bm{k}_i)$ remains finite for all real-valued external kinematics, i.e., $\bm{k}_i \in \mathbb{R}^3$.
+However, upon analytic continuation as a function of $k_i = |\bm{k}_i|$ (also referred to as the external energies\footnote{Although energy is not conserved in an expanding background, the terminology remains useful when considering the flat-space limit, where time-translation symmetry is effectively restored, allowing a comoving energy to be assigned to each mode.}), $F_n(\bm{k}_i)$ develops a special type of singularity.
 This singularity arises when the total energy of the graph, defined as

 approaches zero.
 Near this limit, $F_n$ exhibits the following behavior \cite{COT}:

 where $k_i^\mu$ are the following set of fictitious null four-momenta:

 which characterize the incoming particles in the flat-space scattering process associated with the same graph. ${\cal A}(k_i^\mu)$ represents the corresponding $n$-point scattering amplitude, and $\Delta_T$ quantifies the degree of divergence of the total energy singularity.
 Dimensional analysis implies that \cite{Pajer:2020wxk}